 The conscious partnership is all about fixing each other’s problems.

-The book has lot of exercises.
+The book has a lot of exercises.
 If you feel this is an issue you have in your relationship, then I recommend you grab a copy.

 I particularly liked a central tenet, which is that to be loved, we must first love.